 Elhaik explained that "an infant has only 11 ounces of blood, and he may easily lose 1 to 2 ounces in circumcision, the equivalent of two to four blood donations for an adult."
 But normal blood loss during circumcision is less than 2 mililiters.
 A loss of 1-2 ounces (30-60 mililiters) would be enormous.
 Even so, a baby's body would have replaced the blood loss long before reaching the high-risk period for SIDS.

-Unsurprisingly, SIDS victims experienced significantly more frequent episodes of OSA . preterm neonates experience over twice the rate of bleeding complications than full-term neonates .
+Unsurprisingly, SIDS victims experienced significantly more frequent episodes of OSA .
+Preterm neonates experience over twice the rate of bleeding complications than full-term neonates .
 MNC-related complications are unavoidable [13, 14, 80-82].

 Boyle and Elder were previously addressed in this paper.
 Litwiller found a 12% rate of bleeding complications for circumcisions in which the Gomco method was used.
 Frisch compared the complication rates in various studies.
-Park examined men who visited a Korean medical facility for urological treatment, Park found that newborn circumcision was associated with a 0.30 inch shorter erect penile length.
+Park examined men who visited a Korean medical facility for urological treatment and found that newborn circumcision was associated with a 0.30 inch shorter erect penile length.
 (Park noted that newborn circumcision "offers numerous health benefits and protections against certain medical conditions.")
 None of these sources provide evidence for Elhaik's claim that circumcision complications are inevitable.

-and in tandem with the lack of evidence of a meaningful and relevant health benefits to the infant,
+and in tandem with the lack of evidence of a meaningful and relevant health benefits [sic] to the infant,

 The AAP reported that circumcision reduces the incidence of urinary tract infection during the first year.
 A lower risk of UTIs is certainly a meaningful and relevant health benefit to an infant.
 Moreover, circumcision performed during infancy is associated with a reduced lifetime risk of penile cancer.